Skip to main content

 🕯️ 7.
 Rovinj, Croatia – The Coastal Fairytale of the Adriatic

-Rovinj Croatia old town at sunset over the Adriatic Sea
+Rovinj Croatia old town sunset

 With its narrow streets, pastel-colored houses, and shimmering Adriatic waters, Rovinj is one of Croatia’s most romantic towns.
 It feels like stepping into a watercolor painting.